Simple Steps On How To Get Out Of A Funk

 Research shows that online therapy can help decrease symptoms of depression.
 For example, one study demonstrated how people who used BetterHelp experienced a significant decrease in depression symptom severity after engaging in online therapy.

-However, factors like lack of availability in certain areas, stigmas surrounding therapy, cost, or lack of transportation can make it difficult for people to find care.
+Factors like lack of therapy availability in certain areas, stigmas surrounding therapy, cost, or lack of transportation can make it difficult for people to find mental health care.
 Online therapy platforms can help address these factors:

-• Online therapy was shown to be generally more cost effective than in-person therapy.
+• Online therapy has been found to be generally more cost-effective than in-person therapy.

-• Online therapy is available even to people who live in remote areas or may not have immediate admission to a certified therapist’s office.
+• Online therapy is available even to people who live in remote areas or may not have immediate access to a certified therapist’s office.

-• Costs like childcare, time off work, and transportation are eliminated because the person may receive the counseling at home or in the office.
+• Costs associated with in-person therapy, like childcare, time off work, and transportation, are eliminated with online therapy because counseling is available from home.

 Takeaway

-Going through "a funk" can be a common experience for many people.
-However, there are many coping tools available to move forward to better days, including connecting with loved ones, spending time outside, starting therapy, or engaging in hobbies you love.
+Going through a funk can be a common experience for many people.
+However, many coping tools can help you move forward to better days, including connecting with loved ones, spending time outside, starting therapy, or engaging in hobbies you love.

 Seeking to improve your mental health?